 Students must complete at least 50% of the required credit hours in the enrolled graduate program at University of Arkansas Grantham to earn the degree.
-Courses taken at University of Arkansas System institutions are considered in residence.
-Additionally, students must complete a minimum number of hours directly from the University of Arkansas Grantham.
 This also applies to students seeking a subsequent graduate degree from UA Grantham.

 Grades for prior academic credit must be a B or higher and completed within the last 10 years.
 Credit for a completed capstone course(s) in one graduate program will not be applied to a second or subsequent graduate program; students will be required to complete a capstone course while enrolled in the second or subsequent graduate program.